 Account protection has always been a significant concern.
-But with the majority of our business being conducted online these days, compromises in internet security are even more threatening.
-You need to do everything you can to ensure your accounts are protected.
+But with most of our business being conducted online these days, compromises in internet security are even more threatening.
+It would be best if you did everything you could to ensure your accounts were protected.

-We at SEO Inc. would like to go just a bit more in depth on this topic.
-We believe 2-factor authentication provides a valuable first defense against those who would do your accounts harm.
+We at SEO Inc. would like to go more in-depth on this topic.
+We believe that 2-factor authentication provides a valuable defense against those who would harm your accounts.

-Google’s main reason for wanting users to support two-step authentication (2FA) is that the state of online security is always changing.
-Hackers and phishers are getting more and more “creative” when trying to steal your information, and the old security methods won’t suffice any longer.
+Google mainly wants users to support two-step authentication (2FA) because online security is constantly changing.
+Hackers and phishers are getting increasingly “creative” when trying to steal your information, and the old security methods won’t longer suffice.
 Strong passwords and security questions aren’t the ultimate security solutions they used to be.

-Two-factor authentication has seen success in thwarting compromised accounts even when a password has been stolen.
-By requiring an additional source of verification before logging into your account, two-step verification makes it harder for those who have access to your password to get inside your accounts and do any real damage.
+Two-factor authentication has thwarted compromised accounts even when a password has been stolen.
+By requiring an additional source of verification before logging into your account, two-step verification makes it harder for those with access to your password to get inside your funds and do any real damage.

 However, not every platform or service offers two-factor authentication.
 Are you simply out of luck in protecting accounts that don’t have it?

-So if you’re looking to disable 2 step verification Gmail, Apple, Yahoo!, or any other service, think about what you’re about to do.
+So if you’re looking to turn off 2-step verification in Gmail, Apple, Yahoo!, or any other service, think about what you’re about to do.
 2 step authentication may not be perfect, but it’s better than only relying on your password to protect your account.
 While it does not solve all the problems of today’s hacker-filled world, we believe that two-factor authentication is moving us in the right direction toward total online protection.